Enjoying our puzzle hints?

 Actually belongs to: MAKE NICER, WITH "UP"

-Jazz can refer to a type of music, but in this context, it means to make something more attractive
+Jazz is a genre of music, but in this context, it means to make something more attractive or appealing.
+It's not a pronoun homophone.

 LIFT